ctgooch/dot-file/xmonad/README.md

 # Xmonad
-So I have these 3 currently linked back from the repository clone. ln -s <path>/dot-files/xmonad/<file> ~/.xmonad/
+So I have these files linked back from the repository clone directory

+to ~/.xmonad/

+ln -s <path>/dot-files/xmonad/<file> ~/.xmonad/